Joining the Troop

 Volunteering is fun, insightful (of own child), and mandatory to keep the troop running smoothly for all scouts.
 We expect at least one parent to take a participating role.
 You can help our Troop grow when you participate with your scout.
 Look over the Volunteer list, and notify the Committee Chair at firstname.lastname@example.org.
 See the Committee Corner for information about volunteer jobs in the troop.

 Merit Badge Counselors

 Merit Badge Counselors are an ongoing need and it's a fun way to impart your knowledge of areas of your interests.
-MB Counselors must submit an Adult Application form and a Merit Badge Counselor Information form.
+This link explains how to register as a Merit Badge Counselor.